 She has lived in Pittsfield her entire life, and is thrilled to stay local and take advantage of BMM’s philanthropic ways to give back to the community.
 Lauren is a proud aunt to four, and loves spending free time with her family.
 She dreams to use her newfound financial skills and previous business management knowledge to one day open a nonprofit organization in the area.
 For now, she is BMM’s freshest face and cannot wait to gain experience and bring value to our company/family.

 Nate Tomkiewicz, Intern Extraordinaire

-Nate Tomkiewicz is Berkshire Money Management’s newest hire.
+Nate Tomkiewicz is Berkshire Money Management’s youngest member.
 That says a great deal about this twenty-year old student getting his B.A. at the Massachusetts College of Liberal Arts.
 You see, the culture of this firm is so unique in so many ways that it is almost impossible to hire from without.

 In other words, whenever possible, we “grow” our own.
 We did so with Zack Marcotte, Scott Little and now it’s Nate’s turn.
-It was only fitting that Zack should take him under his wing while he is studying to take the FINRA: Series 65 Uniform Investment Law Examination.
-When Nate is not busy absorbing the complicated, yet necessary role compliance plays in the investment management business, he has his fingers on various projects from tracking our model portfolios to working on our numerous databases and software programs.
+It was only fitting that Zack should take him under his wing.
+He recently passed his FINRA: Series 65 Uniform Investment Law Exam.
+When Nate is not busy absorbing the complicated, yet necessary role investment research plays in the financial management business, he has his fingers on various projects from tracking our model portfolios to working on our numerous databases and software programs.

 Born and raised in the Berkshires, Nate loves outdoor pursuits from fishing to snowmobiles.
-He has had a love affair with the financial market since he was a kid.
-His long term goal is to someday manage your investment portfolios.
+He has had a love affair with the financial markets since he was a kid.
+He is already assisting in the management of our investment portfolios.